ananduremanan/gbs-svelte-buildingblock-docs/README.md

-# Svelte Docs Template Using SvelteKit, MDSVEX and Tailwind CSS
+# How to Create Svelte Docs Template Using SvelteKit, MDSVEX and Tailwind CSS

+This is a smaple template for Svelte Documentations

 ## Intallation